-The SDM is based on scientific research regarding the days during a woman's menstrual cycle that she can become pregnant.3 The menstrual cycle includes all the days from the start of one period until the day before the next period begins.
+SDM is based on scientific research regarding the days during a woman's menstrual cycle that she can become pregnant.
+The menstrual cycle includes all the days from the start of one period until the day before the next period begins.
 A woman with menstrual cycles between 26 and 32 days long can use this method to prevent pregnancy by using condoms, or by not having sex, on days 8 through 19 of her menstrual cycle.

-Women and couples who use the SDM often use CycleBeads, a string of beads, to help them keep track of the woman's cycle and know the days she can get pregnant.
+CycleBeads is a string of color-coded beads that help the woman track her menstrual cycle and know the days she can get pregnant.
 By moving the CycleBeads ring each day, they can see which days the woman is likely to get pregnant.
 These are the days when the ring is on any of the white beads.
 To prevent pregnancy, she and her partner use condoms or do not having sex on the "white bead days."
-These are days 8 through 19 of her menstrual cycle.

-Who can use the SDM and CycleBeads?
+Who can use SDM and CycleBeads?